- Section 1: Definitions

 You can apply and pay for your HMO licence online (link opens in new window).

 - include any supporting documents you have available

 If you don’t have all the necessary documents, you should submit your application and provide the remaining documents later.
-Please be aware that the application will not be considered until all the documentation has been submitted.
+Be aware that the application will not be considered until all the documentation has been submitted.

 We will not consider the licence application without the full fee payment.

 You will be asked to pay the licence fee at the end of the application.
-Please do not exit the payment screen until you receive confirmation of payment.
+Do not exit the payment screen until you receive confirmation of payment.

 The cost of the HMO licence is based on the number of tenants that you propose to licence the HMO for.

 The cost per person for the five year licence is £185.

 9 persons = £1665

 10 persons = £1850